 How to Organize Your Wardrobe the Peaceful Place Way – 7 Steps to Closet Serenity

-Peaceful Place uses the Kon-Mari method of organization, as outlined in the bestselling book The Life-Changing Magic of Tidying Up by Marie Kondo (and soon-to-be produced Netflix series!).
+Peaceful Place uses the Kon-Mari method of organization, as outlined in the bestselling book The Life-Changing Magic of Tidying Up by Marie Kondo – also as seen in her Netflix series.
 We make modifications and additions to Kon-Mari to suit our clients’ individual needs.

 The Kon-Mari method is not a 15-minutes-per-day system.
 It’s a thorough, all-at-once, wholistic approach to organizing which is not quick or easy but is really the only way to ensure that your clothes are organized in a functional way that is easy to use and maintain.
 If done right, you only need to do this once!

 How long will you need to organize your clothes?
 Anywhere from 4 to 8 uninterrupted hours, maybe more if there is a very large number of items.

 Step 1: Take “before” photos of your closet and drawers.
 Make your bed to use it as a staging area.

 Step 2: Bring every single item of clothing you own from wherever it is – your car, the laundry, your basement, your hall closet, your gym bag – into your bedroom.